christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-In the second temporal heatmap, the initial state heads co-activation with the action state helps set up the context in the initial and intermediate parts of the sequence with high similarity.
-Belief state heads and scene representation head co-activations occur during the intermediate and penultimate states while maintaining the initial and action state context with high similarity (such as when John or Mark leave or return)—which aligns well with the necessity for the model to continuously update the belief state about the environment based on the presented scene.
+We see initial-state heads co-activating with action-state heads early on, setting up a stable context for the initial and intermediate parts of the sequence with high similarity.
+Belief-state heads and scene-representation heads start co-activating in the intermediate and penultimate states, while still referencing that initial and action-state context—like when John or Mark leave or return.
+This makes sense, as the model has to keep updating its belief state about the environment based on what’s going on in the scene.

-The initial and action states becoming less prominent after the belief state and scene representation states start to integrate the learned contextual and semantic representations.
-Given the dominating Q bias this is not suprising.
-When John is thinking at the end of the sequence, `thinks` in this case is a clausal complement verb, and its representing a mental act, not an intentional act, or a direct physical or verbal action.
+Interestingly, the initial and action states fade out as belief and scene representation heads start to integrate more of the learned context and semantics.
+Given the strong Q bias here, this isn’t unexpected.
+When John is “thinking” at the end of the sequence, “thinks” functions as a clausal complement verb, representing a mental act rather than a concrete physical or verbal action.

-Copy supression starts off the sequence with basically no activation at the beginning of the sequence and progressively starts increasing and integrating more supression activity, as conflicting belief states cause the scene to start chaninging, with its co-activation between the belief state in the final parts of the sequence offsetting the models final prediction.
-It's preventing copying of past states not associated with the context of the initial state regarding the cats location in the final state.
+Copy suppression kicks in weakly at the beginning, but it steadily ramps up, progressively increasing suppression as conflicting belief states make the scene change.
+In the final part of the sequence, we see copy suppression co-activating with belief state heads, offsetting the model’s final prediction.
+It’s stopping the model from copying past states that don’t fit with the current context of where the cat is supposed to be by the end.

 **NEED TO DIFFERENTIATE BETWEEN INIHIBTION AND NEGATIVE MOVER HEADS TO RELATE TO THE COPY SUPRESSION HEAD, FEELS LIKE ITS A CATCH ALL RIGHT NOW (CROSS REFERENCE WITH ACTIVATION PATCHING/PATH PATCHING/QKV PLOT RESULTS)**
 **NEED TO DIFFERENTIATE BETWEEN INIHIBTION AND NEGATIVE MOVER HEADS TO RELATE TO THE COPY SUPRESSION HEAD, FEELS LIKE ITS A CATCH ALL RIGHT NOW (CROSS REFERENCE WITH ACTIVATION PATCHING/PATH PATCHING/QKV PLOT RESULTS)**
 **NEED TO DIFFERENTIATE BETWEEN INIHIBTION AND NEGATIVE MOVER HEADS TO RELATE TO THE COPY SUPRESSION HEAD, FEELS LIKE ITS A CATCH ALL RIGHT NOW (CROSS REFERENCE WITH ACTIVATION PATCHING/PATH PATCHING/QKV PLOT RESULTS)**

-In other words, the high co-activation of supression is having a direct impact on the actual location of the cat.
-This is expected given the low activation values at positions related to noun objects and locations in L23H5.
+In other words, high suppression co-activation directly affects the final predicted location of the cat.
+This lines up with the low activation values we’re seeing at positions connected to nouns and locations in L23H5.

-It's likely that the initial and action states act as an anchor or reference point, allowing the subcircuit to remember original positions and facts before any changes to the scene happen.
-Its co-occurrence with initial state likely reflects a need to constantly compare the current scene representation with the original state, helping the model differentiate between what has remained the same and what has changed.
-Copy supressions recurrent co-activation with the scene representation suggests that as the scene changes (`Mark moving the cat`), facts are either downplayed or retained.
+It’s likely that the initial and action states act as an anchor for the subcircuit, helping it “remember” original positions and facts before any scene changes.
+This recurring co-activation with the initial state could be the model’s way of constantly comparing the current scene to its starting point, helping it distinguish between what’s stayed the same and what’s changed.
+Copy suppression’s co-activation with scene representation suggests that as the scene changes (like when `Mark moves the cat`), the model selectively downplays or retains certain facts.

 <br>